RainbowMiner/RainbowMiner/Doc/POOLSCONFIG.md

     }

 For non-autoexchange pools, you may define multiple wallets.
 The wallets define, which coins may be mined at a pool.
-In the following example, Rainbowminer will mine RVN and SUQA on Icemining, hereby using the default RVN wallet in the coins.config.txt.
+In the following example, Rainbowminer will mine RVN and VTC on SuprNova, hereby using the default RVN wallet in the coins.config.txt.

-    "Icemining": {
+    "SuprNova": {
         "RVN": "$RVN",
-        "SUQA": "<YOUR_SUQA_ADDRESS>",
+        "VTC": "<YOUR_VTC_ADDRESS>",
         "Worker": "$WorkerName",
         "Penalty": "0"
     }